-Okay, so this intersection isn’t exactly the royal mess that is the Lady Bird Johnson Traffic Bowl at the other end of Memorial Bridge.* I consider the most infuriating point along the Potomac & Rock Creek paths, for several reasons:
+Okay, so this intersection isn’t exactly the royal mess that is the Lady Bird Johnson Traffic Bowl at the other end of Memorial Bridge.* However, “Peters Point” is the most infuriating point along the Potomac & Rock Creek paths, for several reasons:

 1. NO SIGNAGE.
 This crosswalk leads under the Lincoln Memorial Circle ramps to the trail along the Potomac, and thus to Potomac Park, the Tidal Basin, etc. Continuing along the river, though, leads pedestrians up an ramp to a dead-end overlook — surrounded by six lanes of free-flowing traffic.

 2. Cars speeding off of Rock Creek Parkway onto Memorial Bridge here rarely yield to pedestrians, for fear of being rear-ended at highway speeds.
 (The posted speed limit, as with many local NPS parkways, is lower but universally flouted.)

 3. Sharp curves on the path and steep ramps.
 There is no way to take the curb cut shown at any speed, since it requires steering into a turn and making sure not to trip over the ramp’s sharp sides.
 Not to mention that the trail makes a sharp arc around this belvedere because… why?

 4. Insufficient trail widths, particularly at the sharp turns.